 (this exceeds 100% due to how the Census counts Hispanics).

-The Income Ratio is the weighted average of median household income (latest 5 year ACS average) of people within x miles of the facility (or point) divided by the national median
+The Income Ratio is the weighted average of the median household income (latest 5 year ACS) of people within x miles of the facility (or point) divided by the national median

 Geographical units for Race: Blocks up to 5 miles, block groups up to 50 miles, then census tracts.